gradio-app/gradio/CONTRIBUTING.md

 ### Continuous Integration and Testing
 All PRs must pass the continuous integration tests before merging.
-To test locally, you can run `python -m unittest` from the `/gradio` subfolder.
+To test locally, you can run `python -m unittest` from `/` (the directory where you cloned this repo).

-### Submitting PRs
+## Submitting PRs
 All PRs should be against `master`.
 Direct commits to master are blocked, and PRs require an approving review to merge into master.
 By convention, the Gradio maintainers will review PRs when:
   * An initial review has been requested, and